Data-Protocol/privacy-toolbox/README.md

 The project welcomes all offers of help, on additional checklists, on new presentation tooling, on recommendations for wider ecosystem integration.

-Developers should not have to be lawyers to do their job, let's fix the problem at source and with building right from the start.
+We developers should not have to be lawyers to do our job, but we should know what "good practice" looks like and always do it.